 Instructions

+Thanks to my trusty Silhouette Portrait, creating stencils has never been easier.
 I used two free fonts called Beach Resort and Unconditionally then cut them out on the masking film.
-The sun I created with an arc and some triangles.
+The sun I created in Silhouette Studio using an arc and some triangles.

 Alternatively you can use card stock and either tape it down or use repositionable adhesive spray (sometimes called temporary adhesive or basting adhesive).

-Then I dabbed on the paint to prevent bleed through under the stencil.
+Then I dabbed on the paint to prevent it from bleeding through under the stencil.

 Of course, you may want to spin the hat around to paint instead of reaching over the previously painted area.